 (2) A statement made in response to a requirement made under this Act is not admissible in evidence in a prosecution against the person for an offence, other than an offence under this section, if the person making the statement objected to doing so at the time he or she made the statement on the ground that it might tend to incriminate that person.

-20. Entry of an occupied caravan or camp
+20. Entry of occupied caravan or camp

 (1) An authorised person, or a person licensed to operate a facility, or a person appointed in writing as his or her agent for the purpose of this section, may enter a caravan or camp in a facility in which an occupier is residing if —

-(a) the occupier agrees at the time entry is sought;
+(a) the occupier agrees at the time entry is sought; or

 (b) there is an emergency and immediate entry is necessary to save life or property; or